Batteries are just batteries, right? They store energy and give it off as needed.

-A deep cycle battery is a lead battery designed to provide sustained power over a long period and run reliably until it is 80% discharged or more, at which point it needs to be recharged.
-It is important to note that although deep cycle batteries can be discharged up to 80%, most manufacturers recommend not discharging below 45% to extend the life of the battery.
+A lithium deep cycle battery is a lead battery designed to provide sustained power over a long period and run reliably until it is 80% discharged or more, at which point it needs to be recharged.
+It is important to note that although deep cycle battery can be discharged up to 80%, most manufacturers recommend not discharging below 45% to extend the life of the battery.

 The level of discharge is the “deep cycle” and stands in contrast to other types of batteries that provide only short bursts of energy before they need to be recharged.
 To be specific, a starter battery discharges only a tiny percentage — usually 2 to 5% — each time it is used.

 There are different types of deep cycle batteries such as: